Lph-one/IAS-chicken-breeding-lab-leg-disorder/README.md

 The study is based on a balanced cohort comprising chickens with natural leg disease (n = 102) and healthy controls (n = 92).
 For each individual, whole-genome resequencing data (10× coverage), serum metabolite profiles, growth traits, and measurements of nine bone metabolism regulators were collected.

 The analytical workflow includes:
-- Construction of co-expression and correlation networks
+- Weighted correlation network analysis（WGCNA）
 - Estimation of genetic components (heritability, h²)
 - Metabolite GWAS (mGWAS) to identify candidate loci
 - Mendelian randomization (MR) analysis integrating mQTLs with complex traits from Chicken GTEx